justkimtai/justkimtai/README.md

 # 👋 Hi, I'm Justus Kimtai

-**Machine Learning/AI Enthusiast | Full-Stack Developer (Web & Android) | Linux Lover**
+**Machine Learning/AI Engineer | Full-Stack Developer (Web & Android) | Linux Lover**
 📍 Based in Machakos, Kenya

 ## 🚀 About Me
 I'm a deeply curious, passionate and disciplined techie with a deep love for intelligent system and user-centered web & Android experiences.
 My journey into Machine Learning has been a beautiful one and very practical, founded on my deep love for math and science.
-I have an engineering background in manufacturing and industrial engineering from Moi University, Kenya.
-I am an avid consumer of scientific and engineering articles, African literature, religious and historical texts.
-Aside from that, I minister God's true word in church at Miuwongoni Center, in Machakos, alongside other God's servants.
+Academically, I have a strong engineering background in manufacturing and industrial engineering from Moi University, Kenya.

 I build things that work — and make a difference.